davidrapson/scss-toolkit/README.md

 ## Changelog

+Aside from the naughty **0.4.5** tag this project attempts to adhere to the [Semantic Versioning Specification](http://semver.org/) as much as possible.

 - **0.6.0** Added default form styles from HTML5 Boilerplate
 - 0.5.1 Demo moved to a separate Github repo